akoiwang/CodingForSystemBiosciences/BashProgramming_practice.md

 touch myNewFile.txt			# create a new empty file code myNewFile.txt			# open the file in the coding console in GitHub Codespace cp myNewFile.txt myNewFile2.txt	# make a copy into a new file name
+#TODO						# create a new directory called TestFile
-#TODO						# how would you copy the file myNewFile.txt into a different directory?
-Say into a new directory called TestFile?
+#TODO						# copy the file myNewFile.txt into the directory TestFile a different directory?
 ```

 ## Directing output